 Complaining About Your Past Companies

 Such social media activities signify that if you’ve done it once towards your previous employer, you can do it again towards your new one.
-Online posts like that can really impact your company’s reputation, and employers rarely want to risk it.
+Online posts like that can impact your company’s reputation, and employers rarely want to risk it.
 So, keep the complaints to yourself.

 Mocking Customers